RoboticsChallenge/Assignment/Log/Readme.md

 ### Description
 Project day summeries
+## 10/11/22 Lars and Sander
+  - Had project meeting with the teachers about the RobotArm.
+  - Found and calculated offset's for the joints
+  - Completed the DH-parameters
+  - Made SerialLink object for RobotArm in Matlab.
+  - Made matlab scripts for calculating forward kinematics without using peter cork toolbox. for all links and for the first 4 links.
+  - Started developing robotarm controller in matlab.
+## 09/11/22 Lars and Sander
+  - Started making a script for calculating inverse kinematics.
+  - Worked on making SerialLink object and DH-parameters in matlab.
 ## 03/11/22 Lars and Sander
   - Measured the lenght of each Link in Fusion 360.
   - Desiged robotArm in matlab using Peter Corke Toolbox (ETS.3) with the correct link-lenghts